Dirt Diggers Digest Guide to Strategic Corporate Research

 Yahoo Finance

-Gale Business Insights: Global
+Gale Business Insights

 - basic data (address, line of business, top officers, etc.)